karina-lab/Pixel-Regional-Restrictions-Disabler/README.md

 This module is provided as is, without any warranty.
 You are responsible for any damage caused by using this module.
 Use at your own risk.

-If you have any ideas how to bypass other restricrtions (which? you tell me) please submit a pull request.
+If you have any ideas how to bypass any other restricrtions (which? you tell me) please submit a pull request.
 Thanks!